gorohoroh/rider-visual-studio-asp.net-core-fundamentals/README.md

 <p>If a Razor view is created using a file template, the resulting view is more complete as well.</p>
 <p>When manually typing a model (<code>@model Restaurant</code>), Rider auto-imports the model namespace;
     Visual Studio doesn't do this.</p>
-<p>Rider makes Extend/Shrink Selection available in Razor views whereas Visual Studio doesn't.</p>
+<p>Rider makes <em>Extend/Shrink Selection</em> available in Razor views whereas Visual Studio doesn't.</p>
-<p>Other than that, when using the imported model in the Razor markup, it's quite annoying that completion
+<p>Other than that, when using the imported model in Razor markup, it's quite annoying that completion
     suggests <code>@model</code> when model is typed, even though the lower-case <code>@model</code> is only applicable as the import statement, and <code>@Model</code> should be provided instead.</p>